THE BEE, CHICAGO, AND ME.

 The Windy City is my favorite city.

 After falling in love with summer Chicago, I moved here permanently.
-I’m currently working as a strategist and dreaming of warm weather.
+I’m currently working as a Senior Strategist at FCB and dreaming of warm weather.

 According to Myers-Briggs, I am an INFJ.